Code-Institute-Submissions/Mk1-Project/README.md

 The site responds to different screen sizes and devices, done through a mix of Bootstrap elements and media queries.

-For ease of understanding in this doc, the following apply:
+Understanding the source code, the following apply:
 - PC = Large and XL screens
 - Tablet = Medium screens
 - Mobile = Sm and XS screens